kl1nton/1_Applied_Basic_Science/2_Physiology.md

 E	| LOSS		| Decrease			| Marked decrease

 #### Answer: NO CLUE = B | GAIN	| Marked increase | Increase - TRUE
-- Pitting oedema is always associated with the retention of sodium and occurs when >3 litres of interstitial fluid collects.
-As sodium is limited to the ECF compartment, an excess in total body sodium results in pitting oedema caused by the greater volume of the interstitial space compared with the vascular compartment.
-Therefore, to reduce the plasma osmolality and produce pitting oedema, there must be a greater gain in water than in sodium.
+- NOTE Pitting oedema is always associated with *retention of sodium*
+	- Occurs when >3 litres of interstitial fluid collects
+- As sodium is limited to ECF compartment,
+	- excess total body sodium results in pitting oedema caused by
+	- greater volume of interstitial space compared with vascular compartment
+- To reduce plasma osmolality and produce pitting oedema = *greater gain in water than in sodium.*

 ### Q2.89
-The total body sodium content is regulated by a balance between dietary intake and renal excretion.
+The total body sodium content is regulated by a balance between *dietary intake and renal excretion*.
 Which of the following statement about _sodium metabolism_ is true?

-	A. Sodium concentration is highest in the intracellular fluid - F
+	A. Sodium concentration is highest in the intracellular fluid
-	B. Active transport of sodium across all cells consumes most of the energy derived from cellular metabolism - F
+	B. Active transport of sodium across all cells consumes most of the energy derived from cellular metabolism
-	C. Sodium reabsorption across proximal tubular cells is mainly active and transcellular - F
+	C. Sodium reabsorption across proximal tubular cells is mainly active and transcellular
-	D. Sodium concentration gradient provides energy for the co-transport of H+ - F
+	D. Sodium concentration gradient provides energy for the co-transport of H+
 	E. Transport of sodium across the apical membrane of the nephron is an active transport process

 #### Answer: E. Transport of sodium across the apical membrane of the nephron is an active transport process - *FALSE* = C. Sodium reabsorption across proximal tubular cells is mainly active and transcellular - TRUE
-- Sodium is the major osmotically active cation in the ECF compartment.
-Most of the proximal reabsorption of Na+ occurs by active transport and is transcellular.
-The transcellular pathway consists of the apical and basolateral membranes.
-The Na+/K+ ATPase pump in all cell membranes is responsible for active Na+ transport (efflux) and active K+ transport (influx).
-This enzyme maintains the low intracellular Na+ concentration and the high extracellular Na+ concentration.
-Active transport consumes 30–50% of the energy derived from metabolism in most cells.
-Although the influx of sodium from the tubular lumen to the proximal tubular cell is in the direction favoured by the electrochemical potential, this transport is mediated by specific membrane carrier proteins and not by simple diffusion.
-These membrane proteins couple the active movement of other solutes to the passive movement of Na+.
-Examples include Na+-glucose and Na+-amino acid symporters and a Na+ antiporter.
-In each case the potential energy released by downhill transport of Na+ is used to power the uphill transport of the other substance.
-These transport systems are referred to as Na+-coupled, secondary, active transport processes.
-It is important to remember that reabsorption includes not only Na+ influx from the tubular lumen but also active transport of Na+ out of the cell into the bloodstream.
+- Sodium is the major osmotically active cation in the ECF compartment
+	- Most of the proximal reabsorption of Na+ occurs by active transport and is transcellular
+- The transcellular pathway consists of the apical and basolateral membranes
+	- The Na+/K+ ATPase pump in all cell membranes is responsible for active Na+ transport (efflux) and active K+ transport (influx)
+- This enzyme maintains the low intracellular Na+ concentration and the high extracellular Na+ concentration
+- **NOTE** Active transport consumes 30–50% of the energy derived from metabolism in most cells
+- Although the influx of sodium from the tubular lumen to the proximal tubular cell is in the direction favoured by the electrochemical potential
+	- this transport is mediated by specific membrane carrier proteins and not by simple diffusion.
+- These membrane proteins couple the active movement of other solutes to the passive movement of Na+
+	- Examples include Na+-glucose and Na+-amino acid symporters and a Na+ antiporter
+- In each case the potential energy released by downhill transport of Na+ is used to power the uphill transport of the other substance
+- These transport systems are referred to as Na+-coupled, secondary, active transport processes
+- It is important to remember that reabsorption includes
+	- not only Na+ influx from the tubular lumen
+	- but also active transport of Na+ out of the cell into the bloodstream

 ### Q2.90 - LEARN
-The evaluation of the _jugular venous pulse_ (JVP) is an integral part of the physical examination because it reflects both the mean right atrial pressure and the haemodynamic events in the right atrium.
+The evaluation of the _jugular venous pulse_ (JVP) is an integral part of the physical examination because it reflects both the *mean right atrial pressure* and the *haemodynamic events in the right atrium*.
 Which of the following statement about the JVP waveform is true?

-	A. The 'a' wave is caused by right ventricular contraction - F (right atrium)
+	A. The 'a' wave is caused by right ventricular contraction (a = atrium)
 	B. The 'c' wave is the most prominent during inspiration
 	C. The 'x' descent results from the increase in blood volume in the vena cava and the right atrium during ventricular systole when the tricuspid valve is closed
 	D. The 'v' wave is a result of the downward displacement of the tricuspid valve during right ventricular systole - F (upward displacement)